 Recommended: Top 10 Fun Things To Do In Dubai

 It would certainly pay to be aware of the local driving laws and customs, as they can vary from what you’re used to.
-The trip takes around 7-8 hrs., including the immigration process, if the traffic is regular and there are no stoppages along the way.
+The trip takes around 7-8 hrs., including the immigration process, if the traffic is regular and there are no stoppages.

 Bus and train options are available between the two cities if you prefer to avoid driving.
 However, they are less convenient than taking a car, and they also take longer time.

-It’s worth mentioning that UAE and Saudi have different visa and entry requirements rules, so it’s advisable to check the visa requirements before planning the trip.
+It’s worth mentioning that UAE and Saudi have different visa and entry requirements rules, so checking the visa requirements before planning the trip is advisable.

-Overall, a road trip from Riyadh to Dubai can be a great way to see the beautiful desert landscape of the Arabian Peninsula and experience the culture and history of the region.
+Overall, a road trip from Riyadh to Dubai can be a great way to see the Arabian Peninsula’s beautiful desert landscape and experience the region’s culture and history.

 It’s an opportunity to see the contrast between the two major cities and how they offer different experiences and entertainment.

 Following these road trip hacks can make your journey from Riyadh to Dubai more comfortable and enjoyable.
 Remember to stay safe, stay alert, and have fun!